-If you have received a ticket in Camden, Gloucester, or Salem County while holding a GDL, call my office at 856-432-4113 or contact me through this site to discuss your options.
+If you have received a ticket in Burlington, Camden, Gloucester, Salem or Cumberland County while holding a GDL, call my office at 856-432-4113 or contact me through this site to discuss your options.
 You don't want to end up losing the license you just got!

 Want to Avoid Getting One?